 It is important to mention that security privileges within one group might be overlapping.
 For instance, the security for a data cell (an intersection of elements) can be defined by cube, dimension, element and cell security at the same time.
 Therefore, if you apply different security rights to the objects that identify a cell of data, TM1 applies the most restrictive security right to the cell.

 In another case, a user has READ access to a cube and WRITE access to the elements in this cube.
 In this scenario, the READ access of the cube overrides the WRITE access of the elements.
 The user can view cube data, but, they cannot update the cube data.
 Let’s reverse the scenario given.
 For example, a user has WRITE access to a cube and READ access to the elements of this cube.
 The READ access still applies.
 The user can view cube data but cannot update the cube data.

 The key thing to note here is: Dimension security does not directly affect data security; NONE access does restrict a user from seeing a dimension hence the cube hence the data.
 From one side, there is no difference between READ and WRITE and ADMIN access privileges for data access; on the other side, it applies different rights for attributes and formatting.
 The only exception is cell security, which overrides everything else.

 Example 2: Overlapping privileges within one group

-Cube A is the same as in the previous iteration with the writeable cell shift that reflects the element security changes.
-Cube B is still READ despite the fact that Element A1 / Element B1 is specified as WRITE.
-Making a change to dimension security makes users unable to see the cubes that use the dimension, it also changes all Cube security to NONE:
+To illustrate, Cube A is the same as in the previous iteration with the writeable cell shift that reflects the element security changes.
+However, Cube B is still READ despite the fact that Element A1 / Element B1 is specified as WRITE.
+In brief, making a change to dimension security makes users unable to see the cubes that use the dimension, it also changes all Cube security to NONE.

 Multiple Groups Setup